numbat-tutorials/tutorial_packaging_your_code/README.md

 * Syncing your code with git and GitHub
 * Hosting your documentation online using `roxygen2` and `pkgdown`
-* Checklists for submission of your package to CRAN
+* Checklists for submission of your package to CRAN, including testing on various platforms using [rhub](https://r-hub.github.io/rhub/index.html).
 * Preventing common reasons for package rejection by CRAN moderators

 ## Getting started

 1. Ensure you have R and RStudio by following [these instructions](https://startr.numbat.space/modules/starter/installation/)
-2. OPTIONAL: Set up a [GitHub](https://docs.github.com/en/get-started) account if you don't already have one, and make sure your SSH keys are set up.
-It's not essential for this workshop but eventually your package should be made available in a GitHub repo.
+2. Set up a [GitHub](https://docs.github.com/en/get-started) account if you don't already have one, and make sure your SSH keys are set up.
+It's not essential for this workshop but eventually your package should be made available in a GitHub repo, so this is a good time to start.
 3. Install Quarto from [here](https://quarto.org/docs/get-started/)
 4. Install the required packages for the workshop:
 ```{r}